 You are getting fewer miles per gallon: Automobile fuel evaporates quickly, even when the vehicle is not running.
 Your emissions system is designed to limit the loss of these vapors and keep them in the automotive system.
 However, if there is something wrong with your emissions system, you may find that your car is draining more gas than usual.

-You smell fuel or gas inside or outside of your car: If you smell gas while you are driving inside your car, stop driving as soon as possible and bring your car to Lug Nutz Tire and Auto Service in Westmoreland.
+You smell fuel or gas inside or outside of your car: If you smell gas inside your car while you are driving, stop driving as soon as possible and bring your car to Lug Nutz Tire and Auto Service in Westmoreland.
 Inhaling these fumes can burn the inside of your nostrils and cause headaches and nausea.

-If you are having an issue with your emissions system, Lug Nutz Tire and Auto Service in Greensburg is your place to go.
-Our owner Brian Baughman and a team of Quality technicians have decades of experience and are experts in all things auto repair, including automotive maintenance, auto repair and diagnostics, and emissions repair.
+If you are having an issue with your emissions system, Lug Nutz Tire and Auto Service in Greensburg is your go-to place.
+Our owner Brian Baughman and team of Quality technicians have decades of experience and are experts in all things auto repair, including auto repair and diagnostics, fleet repair, and emissions repair.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 2007 and are experts in all things auto repair.
-If you are in the 15601 area or nearby, don't hesitate to schedule an appointment with Lug Nutz Tire and Auto Service, either online at https://lugnutzauto.com or via phone at 724-834-5180 .
-Lug Nutz Tire and Auto Service - Quality you Can Trust, at a Fair Price!.
+If you are in the 15601 area or nearby, don't hesitate to schedule an appointment with Lug Nutz Tire and Auto Service either online or via phone at 724-834-5180.
+Lug Nutz Tire and Auto Service - Quality You Can Trust from Certified Mechanics in Greenburg!.